Tomas00217/MedicalReportsGenerator/reports_format.md

 #### **Structure**

-There are two kinds of structures of a condition.
+There are three kinds of structures of a condition.
 The structure is based on the ```type``` of a condition.
 - First kind:
   ```json
   {